charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 [^2]: The Senate is [10% nonwhite](http://www.pewresearch.org/fact-tank/2017/01/24/115th-congress-sets-new-high-for-racial-ethnic-diversity/), compared to 22% for the House and [38%](https://en.wikipedia.org/wiki/Demography_of_the_United_States) for the US overall.
 The median senator's net worth is [about $1M](https://www.rollcall.com/news/hawkings/congress-richer-ever-mostly-top), compared to $400k for the median representative in the House.

 The Senate's bias against civil rights is [famously](https://www.senate.gov/artandhistory/history/common/briefing/Filibuster_Cloture.htm) evident in the history of the filibuster.
 Time and time again, the House has passed a reform only to see it halted in the Senate.
 Because of the Senate, it took two decades to abolish the [poll tax](https://en.wikipedia.org/wiki/Twenty-fourth_Amendment_to_the_United_States_Constitution).
 [Anti-lynching](https://en.wikipedia.org/wiki/Dyer_Anti-Lynching_Bill)[^3] legislation was blocked completely.
 Thurmond spoke for over 24 hours straight against the
 [Civil Rights Act of 1957](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1957), the longest single-person filibuster in Senate history.
+But, as upsetting as these examples are, the power of a filibuster is narrow.
+It can be [broken](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1964), and it can't touch legislation that's been signed into law.

+...

 ...